Enron Case Study: What happened in Enron Scandal?

 What was the Sarbanes-Oxley Act?

 The Sarbanes-Oxley Act is a law that was passed in 2002 in response to the Enron scandal.
-The law includes a number of provisions meant to improve financial disclosure and prevent accounting fraud.
-These provisions include the creation of an independent Board of Directors to oversee corporate audits, and stricter penalties for companies and individuals who commit securities fraud.
+The law includes several provisions meant to improve financial disclosure and prevent accounting fraud.
+These provisions include the creation of an independent Board of Directors to oversee corporate audits and stricter penalties for companies and individuals who commit securities fraud.

 Enron’s impact on corporate governance

 The Enron scandal had a major impact on corporate governance in the United States.
-The scandal led to passaging the Sarbanes-Oxley Act, which tightened regulations on publicly traded companies.
+The scandal led to the passing of the Sarbanes-Oxley Act, which tightened regulations on publicly traded companies.
 The Enron scandal also resulted in changes to accounting standards and increased scrutiny of corporate executives.

 Let Ace-my homework help you with your Corporate Finance Assignments